Are you looking for LDS volunteer programs or ways to serve with other LDS volunteers?

 Latter-Day Saint Charities

 Who Can Serve?
-Just so you know, this program isn't regularly look for volunteers for brief periods of time, choosing instead of focus on self-reliance and sustainability, and really encourage volunteers to look for needs to fill closer to home.
+Just so you know, this program isn't regularly looking for volunteers for brief periods of time, choosing instead to focus on self-reliance and sustainability, and really encourage volunteers to look for needs to fill closer to home.
 They do suggest checking out justserve.org for opportunities in your neighborhood.

+What's Required?
 Most of these positions need a copy of your college diploma (so you need to be a graduate) and also require you to have some serious experience in certain areas, but others need volunteers to help out near home.
 Either way, the focus is on LDS humanitarian service projects if that's something you're interested in.

 How Does It Work?
 You can submit an organization to volunteer with yourself, or you can serve by zip code to find one close to you — or use their app to make it super easy.

-This one doesn't really count so much as an option if you're looking for longterm LDS humanitarian trips, but it's nice to serve close to come if you don't have the time to commit to a few months serving abroad.
-Just Serve does focus on LDS humanitarian service projects if that's what you're interested in!
+This one doesn't really count so much as an option if you're looking for long-term LDS humanitarian trips, but it's nice to serve close to come if you don't have the time to commit to a few months serving abroad.
+However, Just Serve does focus on LDS humanitarian service projects if that's what you're interested in!

+Where Can I Learn More?
 Check out justserve.org here to learn more about this LDS service opportunity.

 All For Good

-You don’t need to go abroad to serve!
-All For Good is a Utah based company and is looking for people who want to help out in their community — no experience necessary.
+How Does It Work?
 Search by keyword or by zip code online so you can find ways to help close to where you are living or going to school.
-Some organizations only need help for a week or two and other are always looking for volunteers.
+Some organizations only need help for a week or two and others are always looking for volunteers.
 In any case, it's a unique way to provide LDS humanitarian aid and service to your community if you're in Utah.

+Who Can Volunteer?
+Anyone!
 Grab your a group of young single adults, text your friends, and sign up to greet guests and answer questions at a pet adoption center or serve as a reading tutor in a local elementary — these activities would also be fantastic ideas for LDS singles in a singles ward, if you're wanting to come up with activities for young single adults!